Cellomatics Biosciences

 Proliferation Assays

 Most chemotherapeutic agents inhibit oncogenesis by reducing the rate of proliferation, usually as a result of cell cycle arrest.
-Cell proliferation is commonly measured through an ELISA-based approach called BrdU assay.
+Cell proliferation is commonly measured through an ELISA-based approach ; the BrdU assay.
 Its working principle involves the incorporation of BrdU in actively proliferating cells.
 The amount of incorporated BrdU is detected by incubating with anti-BrdU antibody following fixing, permeabilization and DNA denaturation.
-Horseradish peroxidase-conjugated antibodies bind to the primary antibody and this catalyses TMB to a blue substrate which could be measured by absorbance.

 BrdU Assay